andrius-siup/cherry-on-the-cake/README.md

 * Gunicorn - WSGI HTTP Server for UNIX to aid in deployment of the Django project to Heroku.
 * Pillow - python imaging library to aid in processing image files to store in database.
 * Psycopg2 - PostgreSQL database adapter for python.
-* pip3 - installation of tools needed for this project.
+* PIP - installation of tools needed for this project.
 * balsamiq - used to create wireframes.
 * Chrome DevTools - used all the time when created the website.
 * grammarly - used to check typo mistakes.